nanofuxion/hstk-int-react-native-take-home-1/README.md

 - This should be case insensitive for both the input and the text of the post.
 (Doesn't matter if input text is has uppercase letter, doesn't matter if post body has uppercase letter, behavior should be the same).
 - If the text input's value is the empty string all posts are shown.
 - The text input should not render if the data hasn't yet loaded.
-- Render a `<Text/>` component that says `No Results` when there is post
+- Render a `<Text/>` component that says `No Results` when there are no posts containing the search text.

-The text input should scroll when the rest of the list scrolls.
+Also, the text input should scroll when the rest of the list scrolls preferably (10 points).
 Check out https://reactnative.dev/docs/flatlist for more info.

 ## Part Three
 Please copy and paste all code from `PartTwo.js` into `PartThree.js` before beginning this section.